-Applicant's Facts and Findings: The proposed parking for the single-family homes will be on the same lot as the use.
-Additional on-street parking and "guest parking" areas are proposed and will be owned and maintained according to the CC&Rs for the Homeowner's Association.
+Applicant's Facts The proposed parking for the single-family homes will be on the same lot as the use.
+Additional on-street parking and "guest parking" areas are proposed and will be owned and maintained according by the project's Homeowner's Association.
 The proposed parking for the multi-family buildings will also be on the same development site as the buildings, in a parking lot adjacent to the buildings.
 There are no commercial, office or industrial developments proposed at this time and, as such, no carpool/vanpool parking spaces are required.